collegeman/sharepress/readme.txt

 = I'm having trouble.
 Where can I get support? =

-Documentation for SharePress is available [here](http://aaroncollegeman.com/sharepress/help?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).
+Documentation and support sfor SharePress are available [here](http://fatpanda.zendesk.com).

-E-mail based tech support is available to PRO customers.
-All you have to do is [buy a key](http://aaroncollegeman.com/sharepress?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).
+E-mail based tech support is available to Pro customers.
+All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==